BriefCandle/pokemon-x-mud/README.md

 # Comments on RPG
 An RPG is a game genre involving players strategically collecting and managing in-game elements (characters, equipment, skills, buffs, etc.).
 Players’ game goal is realized through "battling", in which players properly "stack" the stats of their in-game elements so as to achieve an optimized battling outcome.
 A feedback loop is then established by rewarding in-game tokens (exp, crystal, and etc.) after battling or completing other in-game activities, which can then be used to upgrade in-game elements, i.e., improving their stats.
 Therefore, an RPG concerns with two main mechanisms: 1) categorization of in-game elements, and 2) interactions among in-game elements (battling, upgrading, and etc.)

-We categorize an RPG game to have 4 essential elements:
+An RPG game is categorized into 4 essential elements:
 1) Characters
 2) Equipment
 3) Map to crawl